altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "K::Alright, let's start with that surprisingly spry old man outside - the not-zombie" "M::He was infected with a very bad ghost in his brain."
 *Rossin walked between the two of them, facing Martha.*
-"R::This is painful.
+'R::This is painful.
-Either just tell him everything or stop using ridiculous metaphors."
+Either just tell him everything or stop using ridiculous metaphors.'
 "M::What else am I supposed to tell him?"
 *She snapped, looking over him to Kent to say:*
 "M::Sorry...
 Okay...
 So there are these things called namshubs..."
-"R::Just let me,"
+'R::Just let me'
 ~Rossin cut over.~
 "M::Fine."
 *Martha snapped at him as she flipped the switch.*